PhoenixAceVFX/Custom-Curora-PC-Theme/README.md

-# custom-aurora-PC-Theme
-A modification of Aurora for PowerCord (personally maintained)
+Just a modified version of Aurora I maintain